CHIRP: A Fine-Grained Benchmark for Open-Ended Response Evaluation in Vision-Language Models: CHIRP

 \subsection{Human based evaluations}

-We utilized CloudResearch for large scale human evaluation of our model's responses.
-To this end, we presented users with the responses of two models and asked them to indicate their preferred response on a set of criteria.
+We utilize CloudResearch for large scale human evaluation of our model's responses.
+To this end, we presente users with the responses of two models to the same question and ask them to indicate their preferred response on a set of criteria.
 There are 5 criteria: \textbf{overall preference, relevance and completeness, understanding and reasoning, hallucinations, and details}.
-These criteria were chosen as empirical evidence showed that these were under-evaluated in other benchmarks and the most important to a user's perception of the model quality.
+These criteria were chosen as empirical evidence showed that these were the most important to a user's perception of the model quality.
 An example of the user interface as well as a detailed description of each criterion can be found in Appendix \ref{appendix:chirp-evals-details}.

-We validated this evaluation method by evaluating our suite of models on all five criteria across the \textit{LLM size} and \textit{VE size} ablations.
-Due to limitations in time and budget, for each question of the dataset, we randomly sample five model matchups out of all the model pairwise combinations.
-We also ran evaluations across our entire suite of VLMs to judge the overall preference criteria.
-To this end, we randomly selected 25 matchups from the 190 possible pairs of Robin models.
-Full details on the human evaluation setup can be found in Appendix section \ref{appendix:chirp-survey-details}.